 Yet life has not always been plain sailing for this Miami native.

 After joining a Graffiti Crew at a very young age, life quickly descended into chaos.

 At the age of 16, he pleaded guilty to charges of Kidnapping and Armed Robbery following a world famous heist in Florida.
 Tried as an adult, a teenage MVP was sentenced to 18 and a half years in prison.

-His outlook was grim – a number of his friends and acquaintances had been shot dead or sent to Prison.
+His outlook was grim – a number of his friends and acquaintances had been shot dead or incarcerated.
 A Florida prison full of murderers, drug dealers and violent offenders was no place for a 16 year old.

 Yet hard time behind bars was only the beginning of this incredible transformation.